biff31337/AD-OTP/README.md

 ## Usage

 ### Configuration
-Open (Menue)Configuration -> Global Settings, edit Name of Domaincontroller, name of Domain and Useraccount for Service
+Open (Menue)Configuration -> Global Settings, edit name of domaincontroller, name of domain and useraccount for service

 ### User Enrollment
 Users need to enroll their accounts with a TOTP application like Google Authenticator.
 Open (Menue)Configuration -> User configuration and create new user, edit usernname and static part of desired password, check activated
+Scan QR code with Google authentificator app to add account.

 ### Authentication
 Upon logging in, users will have to add OTP from their TOTP application in addition to their password.